telerik/teststudio-docs/docs/features/project-settings/translators.md

 ## Select the Version of the Telerik Components under Test

 The __Telerik Components Under Test__ section lets you instruct the translators' version to match the version of the UI components in the tested page for this project.
-This setting applies to both the recording and execution flows and allows you to smoothly create tests and run these for various applications.
+This setting applies to both the <a href="/automated-tests/recording/recording-telerik-kendo-ui-components" target="_blank">recording</a> and quick execution flows and allows you to smoothly create tests and run these for various applications.
+The same setting is exposed in the <a href="/features/test-lists/test-list-settings" target="_blank">test list settings</a> and can be set individually per test list.

 ![Telerik Components Under Test Version][2]